kmader/tutorials/installation/Bygone/installation.md

 It can be downloaded from here http://truffleframework.com/ganache/.

+If installing for commandline you can use:

+`npm install -g ganache-cli`

+You might also need to install truffle:

+`npm install -g truffle`

 ### Part 4: Set Ganache port to 9545

 Once Ganache is installed we need to set the port for 9545 so that the test suite and Bygone can find it.
 In Ganache, navigate to the settings in the upper right hand corner of the window and then set the port to 9545.

+If running from the commandline:

+`ganache-cli --port=9545`

 ### Part 5: Run Sonar tests